How to Take Care of a Puppy: What to Know

 Essential Puppy Supplies

 Before bringing your new puppy home, gather all the necessary supplies.
-The right items ensure your puppy's comfort and make your transition into dog ownership smoother.
+The right items ensure your new puppy is comfort and will make your transition into both dog training and ownership smoother.

-Some of the essential items include a leash, collar with an ID tag, food and water bowls, chew toys, a comfortable dog bed, and a crate or kennel.
-Durable materials like stainless steel or ceramic are best for dog food and water bowls because they withstand chewing and are easy to clean.
+Some of the essential items are a leash and bowls for water and food.
+Of course you will need toys and a variety at that!
+Soft, hard, and in between are great for starting out (just make sure some are chew toys).
+Next would be a crate that has been sized measured and is appropriate for your type of dog (ask the breeder about the pet parents or their first puppy puppies mom and dad) Durable materials like stainless steel or ceramic are best for dog food and water bowls because they withstand chewing and are easy to clean.
 Engaging in dog sports can be a great way to bond with your puppy and keep them active.

 Don't forget about flea and tick treatments, as well as puppy-specific food that meets their nutritional needs.
 Budgeting for unexpected costs is also crucial.
 It's wise to start a savings account for healthcare and other expenses that may arise.
 Remember, puppy treats should not exceed 10% of their daily caloric intake to prevent poor weight gain.